apache/incubator-devlake/plugins/github/README.md

   - ⚠️ URL should end with`/`
 - **Auth Token(s)** (Personal Access Token)
   - For help on **Creating a personal access token**, please see official [GitHub Docs on Personal Tokens](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token)
-  - Provide at least one token for Authentication with the .
-This field accepts a comma-separated list of values for multiple tokens.
-The data collection will take longer for GitHub since they have a **rate limit of 2k requests per hour**.
+  - Provide at least one token for Authentication.
+  - This field accepts a comma-separated list of values for multiple tokens.
+The data collection will take longer for GitHub since they have a **rate limit of 5k requests per hour**.
 You can accelerate the process by configuring _multiple_ personal access tokens.

-"For API requests using `Basic Authentication` or `OAuth`, you can make up to 5,000 requests per hour."
+"For API requests using `Basic Authentication` or `OAuth`, you can make up to [5,000 requests](https://docs.github.com/en/rest/overview/resources-in-the-rest-api#rate-limiting) per hour."

 - https://docs.github.com/en/rest/overview/resources-in-the-rest-api

-If you have a need for more api rate limits, you can set many tokens in the config file and we will use all of your tokens.
+If you have a need for more api rate limits, you can set many tokens in the config file, and we will use all of your tokens.

 NOTE: You can get 15000 requests/hour/token if you pay for `GitHub` enterprise.